ChicagoPark/ADV-DL/README.md

 (3) Try to solve the `task manually`
-> Record our response with label, it would help us to recognize the error in labeling or data is very difficult to recognize.
+> Record `our response` with label, it would help us to recognize the `error in labeling or the difficulty of the data` to recognize.

 ### [Make Better - (1) Looking at the data - dataset]